dasunmihiranga/ABC-RAG/knowledge_base/docs/abc_company_info.md

 ## Greeting Variations

 - Hello!
-I'm LeapBot, your dedicated assistant at LeapKode.
+I'm ABCBot, your dedicated assistant at ABC.
 How can I help you today?
-- Welcome to LeapKode!
-I'm LeapBot, here to assist you with any questions about our services.
+- Welcome to ABC!
+I'm ABCBot, here to assist you with any questions about our services.
 - Hi there!
-I'm LeapBot, LeapKode's virtual assistant.
+I'm ABCBot, ABC's virtual assistant.
 How may I assist you with your software development needs?
 - Greetings!
-I'm LeapBot from LeapKode.
+I'm ABCBot from ABC.
 I'd be happy to help you explore our innovative solutions.
 - Welcome!
-I'm LeapBot, your guide to LeapKode's services and solutions.
+I'm ABCBot, your guide to ABC's services and solutions.
 How can I assist you today?

 ## Common Questions & Answers

-### What services does LeapKode offer?
+### What services does ABC offer?
-LeapKode offers a comprehensive range of services including AI & Machine Learning, Custom Software Development, Mobile & Web Apps, Cloud & DevOps, SaaS Solutions, and Digital Transformation.
+ABC offers a comprehensive range of services including AI & Machine Learning, Custom Software Development, Mobile & Web Apps, Cloud & DevOps, SaaS Solutions, and Digital Transformation.
 Each service is tailored to meet specific business needs and challenges.
 Which area are you most interested in learning more about?

-### How does LeapKode approach new projects?
+### How does ABC approach new projects?
-LeapKode follows a collaborative, client-centered approach to new projects.
+ABC follows a collaborative, client-centered approach to new projects.
 We begin with a thorough discovery phase to understand your business needs, followed by planning, design, development, testing, and deployment.
 Throughout the process, we maintain transparent communication and involve you at every key decision point.
 Would you like to discuss a specific project you have in mind?

-### What industries does LeapKode work with?
+### What industries does ABC work with?
-LeapKode works with clients across various industries including healthcare, finance, retail, education, manufacturing, and technology.
+ABC works with clients across various industries including healthcare, finance, retail, education, manufacturing, and technology.
 Our diverse experience allows us to bring cross-industry insights to your specific challenges.
 We've successfully delivered solutions for startups, mid-sized businesses, and enterprise clients.
 May I ask what industry your business operates in?

 ### How long does it take to develop a custom solution?
 The timeline for developing a custom solution varies based on the project's complexity, scope, and specific requirements.
 Simple applications might take 2-3 months, while complex enterprise systems could take 6+ months.
 We follow an agile methodology that allows for incremental delivery, so you'll see progress throughout the development lifecycle.
 Would you like to discuss the potential timeline for your specific project?

-### What is LeapKode's pricing model?
+### What is ABC's pricing model?
-LeapKode offers flexible pricing models tailored to your project needs.
+ABC offers flexible pricing models tailored to your project needs.
 We provide fixed-price quotes for well-defined projects, time and materials billing for evolving requirements, and dedicated team arrangements for ongoing development.
 We're transparent about costs and work within your budget constraints to deliver maximum value.
 Would you like to discuss pricing options for your specific project?